Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/2-kin-clan.md

 And with that, Tyal picked Fiin completely off the ground like a tiny, naughty cub and spent an unbearable age sniffing his most vulnerable spots, hunting for clues and lies.
 Helpless and suspended in Tyal’s unyielding grasp, Fiin was weak, tiny, useless, *nothing.* He trembled in pure paralyzing terror and pain as he was bent, flipped, stretched and crushed like a particularly interesting prey animal.
 But he never gave in, not even when the monster bent him backwards and sniffed right against his belly and throat, all the way up and all the way down, and dragged massive fangs and claws across spots that would cause horrible bloody death, were Tyal in the mood for murder.

 Gaoians had certain unavoidable reflexes along their spine and bellies and Tyal mercilessly exploited that fact.
-Pinned in mid-air, neck trapped between the Stoneback’s arm and torso, unable to see anything, arms useless, spine bent backwards almost to the point of breaking, and with those terrible, horrible claws in the worst possible places…Tyal nipped at the jugular and it was finally too much input for Fiin to bear.
+Pinned in mid-air, neck trapped between the Stoneback’s arm and torso, unable to see anything, arms useless, spine bent backwards almost to the point of breaking, and with those terrible, horrible claws in the worst possible places...
+Tyal nipped at the jugular and it was finally too much input for Fiin to bear.
 He yowled in abject, primal terror as he desperately tried to fight back and escape.
-But even then, in a state of mindless fear, broken, defenseless, exhausted, never having experienced such supreme vulnerability, even through all that…he didn’t surrender.
+But even then, in a state of mindless fear, broken, defenseless, exhausted, never having experienced such supreme vulnerability, even through all that... he didn’t surrender.
 Tyal kept right on with it as if Fiin’s reaction mattered not at all.
 But it mattered to Fiin.
 He fought every intrusion with every fiber of his being, right to the very edge of unconsciousness.

 And that, at last, was enough.
 Brother Tyal gently set the poor Associate down and held him steady.
 The ordeal was over just as abruptly as it began.